Beacham Theatre: Return of Live Entertainment

-In 2011 leases for the Beacham Theatre were renewed by John SanFelippo and George Maltezos, along with Gerard Mitchell and Michael McRaney, who leased the adjacent unit.
+In 2011 leases for the Beacham Theatre were renewed by John SanFelippo and George Maltezos, along with Michael McRaney, who leased the adjacent unit.
 Their partnership is named 46/54 North Orange Ave, LLC, and both units are leased from building owners Margaret Casscells and Frank Hamby, of Beacham Theater, LLC.

 Since 2011 "The Beacham" nightclub has operated in partnership with "The Social," a smaller venue next door at 54 North Orange Avenue.
 The venues are connected via a passage and door.
 The Beacham features disc jockey entertainment and plays Hip hop, Top 40, Latin music, and Reggaeton."

 The Live Entertainment era currently continues on stages at both The Beacham and partner The Social.
 Prominent national and international musical acts perform with fidelity to the countless shows by numerous acts that have previously held performances in the Beacham Theatre from the mid-1970s through the early-1990s.